Penal Code 243(e)(1) PC - Domestic Battery in California

 Defenses to a Penal Code Section 243(e)(1) would of course be self-defense.
 I've also seen situations where property can be defended in these scenarios.
 Typically, you cannot use deadly force to defend property.

 However, if someone's breaking up all of your property and are about to damage your computer or laptop, for example, and throw it on the ground and you grab him by the arms and stop him and take it away from him, that certainly wouldn't be a crime.
 You would be defending property.
 There's a jury instruction on that.

 If someone's attacking you and trying to hit you and you defend yourself — block the punches, grab the person, push them away, push them out of your way and try to get away from them, these are not crimes.
 This is a self-defense situation when it comes to a battery charge in Los Angeles County.

-I've been handling these 243(e)(1) cases for the past twenty-five years and a lot of times people have to plead guilty to them because they lose their temper and hit somebody and there's proof.
+I've been handling these 243(e)(1) cases for the past twenty-five years Many times, people have to plead guilty to them because they lose their temper and hit somebody and there's proof.

 But, the question becomes what is the proof?
 Because if there's no proof, then you might have a good chance to be able to defend the case.
 You might be in a position where you can prove that you didn't do anything wrong.